 Cathedral of St. John the Baptist, Savannah (must see)

-In the early days of America, Roman Catholics were prohibited from settling in the South, out of fear that they would become more loyal to the Spanish southern colonies, and move away from the English northern colonies.
-As a result, Savannah had no Catholic church until 1799, when French migrants from Haiti who were fleeing the French Revolution established their first.
-In 1873, the Cathedral of St. John the Baptist was built and completed with the addition of the majestic twin spires in 1896, when the brick structure also received a coating of stucco and whitewash.
+Back in the early days of America, the Roman Catholics were banned from settling in the South out of fear of their potential loyalty to the Spanish crown and possible secession of the southern colonies from the English-controlled North.
+As a result, Savannah had no Catholic church until 1799, when the French migrants from Haiti, fleeing the French Revolution, established it for the first time.
+The Cathedral of Saint John the Baptist was begun in 1873.
+It was commissioned in 1896 upon the completion of the majestic twin spires and addition of stucco and whitewash coating to the brick structure.

-The Cathedral has several notable artistic and architectural features.
-These include the Great Rose Window, a Gothic quatrefoil with St. Cecilia in the center, while the windows radiating from the center contain figures playing musical instruments.
-The Original Window of the Blessed Virgin Mary is one of the few to survive the great fire that ravaged Savannah in 1898.
-The Transept Windows feature the assumption of the Virgin Mary into heaven surrounded by angels and saints, reminiscent of Murillo's painting of the Immaculate Conception.
-Lastly, the church houses several murals dating back to 1912, depicting saints and other religious figures with encoded symbols indicating their lives and deaths.
+The cathedral boasts a number of notable artistic and architectural features, including the Great Rose Window, a Gothic quatrefoil with the image of Saint Cecilia in the center.
+The windows radiating from the center also contain figures – of players of musical instruments.
+The Original Window of the Blessed Virgin Mary is one of the few to have survived the great fire that ravaged the city in 1898.
+The Transept Windows feature the assumption of Virgin Mary into heaven, surrounded by angels and saints.
+In addition to this, the church houses several murals dating from 1912, depicting saints and other religious figures with the encoded symbols indicating their lives and deaths.

-The Cathedral has several notable artistic and architectural features.
-These include the Great Rose Window, a Gothic quatrefoil with St. Cecilia in the center, while the windows radiating from the center contain figures playing musical instruments.
-The Original Window of the Blessed Virgin Mary is one of the few to survive the great fire that ravaged Savannah in 1898.
-The Transept Windows feature the assumption of the Virgin Mary into heaven surrounded by angels and saints, reminiscent of Murillo's painting of the Immaculate Conception.
-Lastly, the church houses several murals dating back to 1912, depicting saints and other religious figures with encoded symbols indicating their lives and deaths.
+The cathedral boasts a number of notable artistic and architectural features, including the Great Rose Window, a Gothic quatrefoil with the image of Saint Cecilia in the center.
+The windows radiating from the center also contain figures – of players of musical instruments.
+The Original Window of the Blessed Virgin Mary is one of the few to have survived the great fire that ravaged the city in 1898.
+The Transept Windows feature the assumption of Virgin Mary into heaven, surrounded by angels and saints.
+In addition to this, the church houses several murals dating from 1912, depicting saints and other religious figures with the encoded symbols indicating their lives and deaths.

 Cathedral of St. John the Baptist on Map